 Sales and Marketing

-Kronos sells directly, as well as through its partnerships with hardware, software, and services firms.
+It sells directly to its customers, as well as through its partnerships with hardware, software, and services firms.
 Clients include Briggs & Stratton, Clemson University, Constellation Brands, John Q. Hammons Hotels & Resorts, and United Supermarkets.

 Mergers and Acquisitions

-In 2013 it bought rival workforce management software company TimeLink, which counts enterprise customers in more than 30 countries.
-The prior year it expanded its health care portfolio with the purchase of Portland, Oregon-based OptiLink, a provider of staff management software used by nursing departments.
+In 2012, Kronos expanded its health care portfolio with the purchase of Portland, Oregon-based OptiLink, a provider of staff management software used by nursing departments.
 OptiLink's customers include Seton Healthcare and Intermountain Health Care.
 Also that year it acquired SaaShr.com, and its parent WebApps, Inc., which offers cloud-based workforce management software for small and mid-sized businesses.